Add Roles and Permissions

 Create Role

-Roles can be created only for an already existing authorization domain.
-A role cannot exist by itself–it needs to be associated with a domain.
+Roles can be created only for an existing authorization domain.
+A role cannot exist independently—it must be associated with a domain.

 -